Eschatologue/CM_wiki/docs/equipment/consumeables/grenade.md

 _Grenade, 300 sp, S._

 This grenade bursts into flames that fills a 20-foot-radius :aoe-sphere: Sphere.
-Each creature in the affected area must make a :d20-save: DC 14 Dexterity saving throw taking 3d6 :dmg-fire: Fire damage on a failed save.
+Each creature in the affected area must make a :d20-save: DC 14 Dexterity saving throw taking **3d6 :dmg-fire: Fire**{ .dmg-fire } damage on a failed save.

 The ground within the Sphere is set ablaze for 1 minute and its is considered a [Burning](../../gameplay/phb/exploration.md#burning) hazard.